Girls’ Study Hall equipped in India

-Hope community Village offers long term family care to children who have lost care in their own families.
+Hope community Village in Kerala offers long term family care to children who have lost care in their own families.
+Monmouth Rotary provided equipment for the hall.

 Paul and Catherine Sherrington visited by chance Hope Community Village in Kerala in 2017 and were impressed by the happiness of the children and aims of the project.
 Hope community Village offers long term family care to children who have lost care in their own families.
 They were told that no one here is an orphan, every child grows in the loving care of ‘mother’, togetherness of a ‘family’ of brothers and sisters and safety and security of a ‘home’.
 The children in groups of ten of mixed age live together in houses with a Mother and Auntie figure thus providing a stable home environment.
 The school is open to the wider Community, providing a high standard of education which would not be available otherwise, this enables children to go on to University.